 To change the color of a layer in Procreate, make sure your desired layer is selected.
 Drag your color onto your canvas and let go in order to fill your layer with color.
 To color elements within your layer, either use the Color Fill option within the Selection Tool or use the Alpha Lock feature.

-There are multiple ways to change the colors of your layers in Procreate.
-Don’t worry; we’ll be diving into all of them.
+There are multiple ways to change the colors of your layers in Procreate, which we’ll dive into.

 1. Use Color Drop to Change the Color of Your Entire Layer or Layer Elements